 - Download the app (https://itunes.apple.com/app/phil-klines-unsilent-night/id483509723?mt=8 or search “Phil Kline’s Unsilent Night” in your app store) and play it over a smart device by connecting it to a portable speaker.

-"If inclement weather occurs, we plan on doing the performance inside The Liberty Bell," he said.
-"To participate, simply be at The Liberty Bell by 7:15 p.m. and have a way to play the 'Unsilent Night' music.
-Music players are not supplied by the host, so please plan on bringing your own music player."
+“If inclement weather occurs, the performance will be canceled,” he said.
+“To participate, simply be at the music building before 7:30 p.m. and have a way to play the ‘Unsilent Night’ music.
+Music players are not supplied by the host, so please plan on bringing your own music player.”

 Joe Woodard of The Los Angeles Times described the “Unsilent Night” event as, "A dreamy fruitcake of parts, tranquil even through its anarchy."
 And K. Leander Williams in Time Out New York said, “Kline’s luminous, shimmering wash of bell tones is one of the loveliest communal new-music experiences you’ll ever encounter, and it’s never the same twice.”